en_USEnglish

 NativeScript benefits

-NativeScript is an open-source mobile application development framework that enables developers to create native applications for iOS and Android using JavaScript, TypeScript or Angular.
-One of NativeScript's main advantages is its ability to deliver a native user experience, as it uses native platform components to create the user interface.
+NativeScript is an open-source mobile app development framework that allows developers to create native apps for iOS and Android using JavaScript, TypeScript, or Angular.
+One of the main advantages of NativeScript is its ability to deliver a native user experience, as it uses the platforms' native components to create the user interface.

-Another advantage of NativeScript is its compatibility with web technologies, enabling developers to reuse their HTML, CSS and JavaScript skills to develop mobile applications.
-What's more, NativeScript gives developers access to all native platform features and APIs, enabling them to create feature-rich applications.
+Another advantage of NativeScript is its compatibility with web technologies, allowing developers to reuse their HTML, CSS, and JavaScript skills to develop mobile applications.
+Additionally, NativeScript allows developers to access all the platforms' native features and APIs, making it possible to create feature-rich applications.

 NativeScript disadvantages

-Although NativeScript offers considerable advantages, it also has a few drawbacks.
-Firstly, development with NativeScript may require specific skills in JavaScript, TypeScript or Angular, which can take time for developers to adapt and learn these technologies.
+While NativeScript offers significant benefits, it also has some drawbacks.
+First, developing with NativeScript can require specific skills in JavaScript, TypeScript, or Angular, which can take time for developers to adapt and learn these technologies.

-Another drawback of NativeScript is that the NativeScript community is smaller than that of other frameworks, which can limit access to resources and solutions for specific problems.
+Another disadvantage of NativeScript is that the NativeScript community is smaller compared to other frameworks, which can limit access to resources and solutions for specific problems.

 Examples of applications created with NativeScript

-NativeScript has been used to create a number of popular applications.
-Examples of applications created with NativeScript include Microsoft's Teams mobile application, the TGI Fridays mobile application and the Audible mobile application.
+NativeScript has been used to create a variety of popular applications.
+Examples of apps built with NativeScript include Microsoft's Teams mobile app, TGI Fridays' mobile app, and Audible's mobile app.
 These examples illustrate NativeScript's ability to develop high-quality native applications.

 8. Framework7